-How are those exercise and health related New Year’s resolutions coming along?
-If you’re like most people, they went by the way side about three weeks ago.
-We have such good intentions, yet often fail to keep them.
-We don’t make them a priority or life intervenes and we get off track and just give up.
-Here are some of my personal tips I use to keep my exercise and healthy eating goals on track.
+How are those exercise and health-related New Year’s resolutions coming along?
+If you’re like most people, they went by the wayside about three weeks ago.
+Studies show that 80% of resolutions fail.
+We have such good intentions, yet often fail to keep them because we don’t make them a priority or life intervenes.
+We get off track and just give up.
+Here are some tips I use to keep my personal exercise goals on track.

 Set Realistic, Achievable Goals

-If you’ve not had an exercise routine in the past and all of a sudden you are setting the goal of five times a week it can seem overwhelming.
-After one failed week, you may give up all together.
+If you’ve not had an exercise routine in the past and all of a sudden you are setting the goal of five times a week it may seem overwhelming.
+After one failed week, you may give up altogether.
 Instead, set a goal you know you can keep.
 Even if you start with one day a week, it’s one day more than you were active before.
 As you progress, and begin to enjoy the benefits of exercise, you’ll want to add more days.

 Lastly, don’t think about how long it will take you to reach your weight or health goals.
 Rather think about how you will feel after today’s workout or not eating junk food for a week.
-Visualize your cholesterol levels going down (I know, you have to look into your arteries for this!).
+Visualize your cholesterol levels going down.
+Feel your muscles getting stronger.
 Setting short term goals provides quicker successes and keeps you motivated for the long term.

 Make a Plan